-By ensuring greater opportunities for everyone to take part in the arts and arts education, the NEA will extend the benefits of those activities to more Americans.
+By ensuring greater opportunities for everyone to take part in arts participation and arts education, the NEA will extend the benefits of those activities to more Americans.
 Such benefits are not limited to aesthetic, emotional, or intellectual rewards.
 They translate to greater social, civic, and economic well-being in the lives of individuals, of whole communities, and of a nation itself.

-Expand Public Access to the NEA's Programs and Award-Supported Activities.
+Expand Public Access to the Arts Endowment's Programs and Award-Supported Activities.

 People connect with the arts by attending music, dance, and theater performances; by visiting architectural wonders and art exhibits; by reading works of literature; or by picking up a paintbrush or pencil to capture the world around them or to sketch their innermost thoughts.
 Today, they even carry in their pockets-in the form of smartphones-access to museums, concert halls, stages, and studios that enable individual arts experiences on demand.
-For artists and audiences alike, new pathways for participation abound.
-And yet, access to those inperson and/or digital pathways is by no means guaranteed.
+From livestreams of performances and virtual workshops to virtual and augmented reality, the distance between artist and audiences grows smaller by the day.

-The NEA addresses this need by providing opportunities for the public to engage with the arts through its grant programs, including through Partnership Agreement grants to SAAs and RAOs.
+The NEA provides opportunities for the public to engage with the arts through its grant programs, including through Partnership Agreement grants to SAAs and RAOs.
 The agency's grantmaking is responsive to the changing landscape of arts participation and arts production.
-The NEA https://www.arts.gov/sites/default/files/US Patterns of Arts ParticipationRevised.pdf.
-(Accessed Dec.
-9, 2021.)

-rewards innovative strategies and models for engaging the public directly with arts experiences, for preserving them, and for making them accessible to all.
+The NEA rewards innovative strategies and models for engaging the public directly with arts experiences, for preserving them, and for making them accessible to all.
 At the same time, the NEA strives to promote funding and partnership opportunities to all eligible entities, whether or not they have experienced prior success in competing for these resources.

-Office of the Deputy Chair for Programs & Partnerships
+Deputy Chair for Programs & Partnerships